Enhancing accuracy with an adaptive discretization for the non-local integro-partial differential equations involving initial time singularities: Introduction

+for all $t\in\Omega_t$. $C$ is some generic constants, which can take different values at different places throughout the manuscript.
+Also, note that the solution is sufficiently smooth in its spatial variables.

-Again, $p,q,r,f,g,h_1,h_2,h_3,h_4,p_1,p_2,q_1,q_2$ are sufficiently smooth functions with $r(x)\geq 0$, $p(x)\geq p_0>0~\forall x\in[0,L]$ and $r_1(x,y)\geq 0$, $p_1(x,y)\geq \tilde{p}_0>0,~p_2(x,y)\geq \widehat{p}_0>0~\forall (x,y)\in\mathcal{G}$.
-Kernel $\mathcal{K}$ is smooth and considered positive and real-valued. $\mu$ is the fixed positive constant.
-Further, Problem I satisfies the minimal compatibility condition $h_1(0)=g(0),~h_2(0)=g(L)$, whereas Problem II satisfies $h_1(y,0)=g(0,y),~h_2(y,0)=g(1,y),~h_3(x,0)=g(x,0),~h_4(x,0)=g(x,1)$, which ensures that the solution lies in $C(\bar{\Omega},\mathbb{R})$.
-If $\mu=0$, then (\ref{Pdoc1_1}) and (\ref{Pdoc1_2D1}) become time-fractional subdiffusion problems, which have been extensively studied in the literature \cite{HanLinearized2023,GraciaConvergence2018}; for that problems, it is well known that given smooth and compatible data, nevertheless the solution $\mathcal{U}(\cdot,t)$ will exhibit a weak singularity at the initial time $t=0$.
-Despite the presence of such singularities of the temporal derivatives in the solution, many researchers make a priori assumption that higher-order temporal derivatives of the solution are smooth on the closed domain, in order to deal with the numerical analysis of finite difference techniques for solving them using Taylor expansions in their truncation error analyses \cite{GaoAfinite2012,LiFast2022,AlikhanovAhigh-order2021}.
-Likewise, in this paper, we assume that the solutions of the proposed one and two-dimensional TFIPDEs are sufficiently smooth in order to adapt a highly accurate numerical scheme in the temporal direction.
-In the following section, we describe a physical motivation for the present research.
+If, we consider $\mu=0$, then (\ref{Pdoc1_1}) becomes time-fractional sub-diffusion equations, which have been extensively studied in the literature \cite{HanLinearized2023,GraciaConvergence2018}; for that problems, it is well known that given smooth and compatible data, nevertheless the solution will exhibit a weak singularity at the initial time $t=0$.
+Despite the presence of such singularities of the temporal derivatives in the solution, many researchers make a priori assumption that higher-order temporal derivatives of the solution are smooth on the closed domain, to deal with the numerical analysis of finite difference techniques for solving them using Taylor expansions in their truncation error analyses.
+For instance, see the works discussed in \cite{GaoAfinite2012,LiFast2022,AlikhanovAhigh-order2021}.
+However, this approach is generally impractical for fractional-order differential models, as the fractional derivatives are nonlocal and involve weakly singular kernels.
+In the present research, we construct a hybrid numerical scheme, which is a combination of the non-uniform $L2$-$1_\sigma$ discretization and the multi-dimensional wavelet approximation to address the time singularity of the proposed problem.
+The non-uniform mesh in time is shown to be more effective in enhancing the rate of accuracy compared to the uniform mesh.